danmayer/coverband/README.md

 end
 ```

-In general you can run coverband anywhere by using the lines below
+In general you can run Coverband anywhere by using the lines below

 ```ruby
 require 'coverband'